-Interventional radiology (IR) is a branch of clinical radiology utilizing minimally-invasive image-guided procedures to diagnose and treat diseases.
+Interventional radiology (IR) is a branch of clinical radiology utilising minimally-invasive image-guided procedures to diagnose and treat diseases.

 To become an interventional radiologist, you should apply for ST1 clinical radiology training i.e. both interventional and non-interventional radiologists undertake the same initial training.
 There are small regional variations in training structure, but in general you will spend 3 years doing general diagnostic radiology (during which many schemes include 3-4 months of IR training), followed by 3 years of sub-speciality interventional radiology training, giving a total of 6 years training (1 year longer than diagnostic clinical radiology training).

-Interventional radiology is separated into neuro and body.
-A minority of consultants perform both, but to my knowledge there are currently no training schemes which include both.
+Interventional radiology is generally sub-divided into into neuro IR and body/vascular IR.
+A minority of consultants perform a mixture of the both, but to my knowledge there are currently no training schemes which include both.
 This may change in the future with the increasing use of mechanical thrombectomy for stroke treatment.
 A large number of interventional radiologists will be needed to run this service and with no concurrent increase in the number of elective IR procedures, many centres will need to train body interventionists to undertake neuro intervention to help fill gaps in stroke thrombectomy rotas.

 As far as body intervention goes (the majority of IR), there are a large range of procedures as follows: